Certificate of Commencement of Business

 A public company or a private limited company not having share capital is not required to comply with any other formalities and may commence its business activities immediately after obtaining the certificate of incorporation from the concerned Registrar of Companies.

 - Public and Private Companies having Share Capital

-Through this article we discuss the procedure for obtaining certificate of commencement of Business under Companies Act, 2013.
+Through this article, we discuss the procedure for obtaining a certificate of commencement of Business under Companies Act, 2013.
 For statutory provisions related to commencement of Business one can refer to the following sources:

 Position under Erstwhile Companies Act, 1956

-Under the erstwhile Companies Act, 1956, a private company could start its business immediately upon receiving certificate of incorporation.
-Private companies were not required to obtain a certificate of commencement of business from concerned Registrar of Companies under section 149 of Companies Act, 1956.
+Under the erstwhile Companies Act, 1956, a private company could start its business immediately upon receiving a certificate of incorporation.
+Private companies do not require to obtain a certificate of commencement of business from concerned Registrar of Companies under section 149 of Companies Act, 1956.

 Certificate of Commencement of Business under Companies Act, 2013